 Dhafer: “Old meters are inspiring for me.
 It gives me the possibility to think the melody and bass line differently and opens doors.
 The most I hate in music is when it doesn’t groove.
 Old is really groove.”

 Do yourself a favor, venture out of that old comfort zone, check out this quartet.
 Open your ears, I’ll betcha it’ll speak to you.
-Their language is universal – both within you and without you.
+Their language is universal – within you and without you.

 My guess is that Sargeant Peppers was more of an icon when it came out than it is today because that was The Beatles heyday.
 From a distance, it is far from being their best album.
 It has some interesting cover art and some mostly pleasant songs.